Skip to content

 In general, entire home rentals in desirable neighborhoods command higher prices, while private and shared room offerings remain viable options for budget-conscious visitors.

-Vacation Rental Property Types in New York City
+Short-Term Rental Property Distribution by Bedroom Count in New York

 Market characteristics include diverse property sizes from studios to large homes.
 This distribution reflects local demand patterns and traveler preferences.